 Bernie Sanders on Religion & Beliefs

-Bernie Sanders supports people’s right to freely congregate, practice, and express their faith within legal bounds.
+Bernie Sanders supports people’s right to freely congregate, practice, and express their faith.
 To protect both personal religious freedoms and civic equality, Bernie advocates for the separation of church and state, which allows Americans to honor diversity, respect personal autonomy, and voluntarily choose to practice or abstain from religious faith.

 Separation of Church & State

+The Establishment Clause in the First Amendment to the United States Constitution prohibits the government from officially recognizing or preferring one religion over another.
 Bernie believes that the separation of church and state exists not to censor faith-oriented expressions, but to protect religious liberties.
 It allows for personal choice in disclosing faith affiliations while promoting equal rights and opportunities.
-This position gives us the opportunity to explore and engage in faith untethered by government coercion.
-It also allows for social cooperation and supports a non-threatening public atmosphere that values diversity.
-This fundamental right is upheld by the Establishment Clause in the First Amendment to the United States Constitution.
+This fundamental right gives individuals the opportunity to explore and engage in faith untethered by government coercion.
+It also allows for social cooperation and supports a non-threatening public atmosphere that values religious diversity.

 How has Bernie encouraged the separation of church and state?

 In 2001, Bernie voted against the Community Solutions Act, which allows federal funds to go to religious organizations that proselytize while providing social services and that engage in employment discrimination based on religion.
 Civil rights groups were concerned that religious beliefs could be used to exclude people from critical federally funded social services based on sexual orientation or an unwillingness to adhere to the providers’ religious beliefs.
 The ACLU argued that the Community Solutions Act violated the Establishment Clause due to federal funding of services that specifically support one religion over another.